zbal/digitalocean_cleaner/README.md

 Many stuff to add to make it great:

-- config file
 - send messages to the logs (file or syslog)
-- run as daemon (init script?)
+- run as daemon (init script / supervisor...)

 I probably won't go through the hassle of doing them unless some people show interest, for now you need to update the script as grown ups.